 A cluster is a logical grouping of physical resources within which virtual machines run.
-A cluster must be assigned a type, and may optionally be assigned an organizational group.
+A cluster must be assigned a type, and may optionally be assigned to a group and/or site.

-Physical devices (from NetBox's DCIM component) may be associated with clusters as hosts.
+Physical devices may be associated with clusters as hosts.
 This allows users to track on which host(s) a particular VM may reside.
 However, NetBox does not support pinning a specific VM within a cluster to a particular host device.

 A cluster type represents a technology or mechanism by which a cluster is formed.
 For example, you might create a cluster type named "VMware vSphere" for a locally hosted cluster or "DigitalOcean NYC3" for one hosted by a cloud provider.